 \section{Related Works}

-\textbf{Graph-based reranker} Graph-aware methods such as \textbf{SlideGAR}~\cite{slidegar} exploit \emph{explicit} doc-doc relations to guide adaptive reranking, achieving strong quality, but requiring pre-built corpus graphs with notable memory and pre-processing costs.
+\textbf{Graph-based reranker} Graph-aware methods such as \textbf{SlideGAR} \cite{slidegar} exploit \emph{explicit} doc-doc relations to guide adaptive reranking.
+While they achieve strong quality, they requiring pre-built corpus graphs with huge memory and pre-processing costs.
 Our work keeps the call budget low without requiring a doc-doc retriever by \emph{reconstructing} a sparse interaction graph directly from past listwise rankings and reusing it in SlideGAR.

 \textbf{Graph-free reranker} However, a corpus or graph is not always available.
 Then, advanced reranking for ranked results can be used to overcome the gap, albeit at an additional cost~\cite{rathee2025testtimecorpusfeedbackretrieval}.
 We focus on listwise rerankers~\cite{rankzephyr} that jointly reason over candidate sets.
 They often rely on sliding windows or tournament-style comparisons.
 RankZephyr~\cite{rankzephyr} is a strong fine-tuned listwise ranker; ReaRank~\cite{rearank} emphasizes reasoning ability with more inference time; TourRank~\cite{tourrank} improves effectiveness at the cost of more LLM calls.
 Contemporary advanced ranking approaches~\cite{coranking, demorank, slidingwindowsnotend} optimize in ICL/demo selection, collaborate small/large rankers with order adjustment, or expand context windows.
 Our distinction is that we frame listwise methods as \emph{implicitly} inducing local interaction graphs among candidates with zero LLM-call overhead.